 Niacinamide is less likely to cause liver problems and skin flushing, especially if you don't take too much.

 You may wonder how niacinamide stacks up against NAD booster supplements like Niagen?
 Good question.
 I can't say because nobody appears to have done this kind of research.
 My guess is niacinamide and NR supplements would raise NAD levels similar to each other.

 4 Eat Niacin-Rich Foods

-If you don't want to take supplement, just eat the foods which have niacin.
+If you don't want to take a supplement, just eat niacin-rich foods.
 What foods have niacin?
 Foods with some of the highest levels include: